Nordic Bronze Age

 No swords have been found so far, but bones show cutting traces typical for this type of weapon.
 Some combatants rode into battle as evidenced by horse bones of at least five horses found on site.
 The original arrowhead's position in the initially found humerus bone shows that an archer on foot wounded a horseman.
 Standardized metal weaponry was found intermingled with horse bones.
 These findings have led archaeologists to conclude that an officer class consisting of Bronze-wielding mounted warriors presided over the regular soldiers with simpler weaponry.

-The map above shows the genetic similarity of grouped Tollense warriors to modern populations inferred from F3 statistics.
+The map above (created by mapnik) shows the genetic similarity of grouped Tollense warriors to modern populations inferred from F3 statistics.
 The closest match is the population of modern day Poland (0.2972), which formerly formed the Lusatian Culture, on the second place is the population of Norway (0.2960) representing the Nordic Bronze Age, Germany got a score lower than Finland (0.2957) but Austria matched quite high (0.2964), which would suggest that warriors of pre-Hallstatt Culture took part in the Tollense Battle maybe as mercenaries.